facebookresearch/libri-light/data_preparation/README.md

       wget http://www.openslr.org/resources/12/test-other.tar.gz

-## Cut the data into segments

-We also provide scripts for preparing the raw dataset into useable segments for model training (segmentation).

 ## Regenerate the entire data from scratch

+We provide scripts that would completely regenerate the raw data from the librivox repository.

+       download_librivox.py   # downloads the English audio books data unzip_and_convert.py   # unzip the archives and convert into flac

 ![pipeline](data_preparation_pipeline.svg)